Latest Updates

 As a total surprise to all of us, in March 2021 within a month of disbanding the LLC, we stumbled on Acorn Creek, 19 acres of beautifully wooded land with two houses.
 Acorn Creek is surrounded by Wendell Falls, a huge new subdivision.
 The Wendell Falls developer tried to buy Acorn Creek but the owner refused, not wanting his property to become a sprawling subdivision.

 It appeared Acorn Creek could support about 12 homes (including the two already there).
-This was less than the 20-30 the group originally envisioned.
+This was fewer than the 20-30 the group originally envisioned.
 12 units wasn’t enough to support a common house, nor was there room for one.
-But Craig & Brenda’s home is wonderfully suited for many of the functions normally sought in a common house, so most of our community gatherings will be held there or in the pavilion that will be built in the center common area.
+But Craig & Brenda’s home is wonderfully suited for many of the functions normally sought in a common house, so most of our community gatherings are held there or will be in the pavilion that will be built in the center common area.
 However, the property met all our other needs–it was beautiful, included a pond and despite the growing sprawl in every direction, it feels secluded.
 It is buffered on all sides by electric and sewer easements or creeks and wetlands.
 The proximity to development provides access to the utilities we need to subdivide the property and support 12 homes.
 It also means we will have the convenience of a supermarket, restaurants and other stores within walking distance (about a mile).

 Acorn Creek